Introduction

 Dimensions Tab

-Note: these settings are for a square-pixel output of 768x576 (which, in effect, is 4:3).
+The settings shown are for a square-pixel output of 768x576 (which is, in effect, 4:3).
 You can change the dimensions

 Filters Tab